 Welcome to Kotor, Montenegro’s medieval town that’s a cat lover’s dream

-Robyn Wilson checks it out this feline paradise that comes with a side of Unesco World Heritage clout
+Robyn Wilson checks this feline paradise that comes with a side of Unesco World Heritage clout

-Enter Montenegro’s medieval old town of Kotor, wedged between craggy mountains in the corner of a breath-taking, secluded bay off the Adriatic Sea, and it’s not the centuries-old stone walls you’ll notice first.
-Nor is it the handsome 1602 baroque-style clock tower or the Venetian, café-strewn main square.
-It won’t be San Giovanni castle spied far in the distance or even the rugged limestone cliffs of Mount Lovćen that hover above.
+Enter Montenegro’s medieval old town of Kotor, wedged between craggy mountains in the corner of a breathtaking, secluded bay off the Adriatic Sea, and it’s not the centuries-old stone walls you’ll notice first.
+Nor is it the handsome 1602 baroque-style clock tower or the Venetian, cafe-strewn main square.
+It won’t be San Giovanni castle spied far in the distance or even the rugged limestone cliffs of Mount Lovcen that hover above.

 No, the first thing you’ll notice in Kotor are all the cats.
 Hundreds to be a little more precise.
 Weave between the old town’s medieval maze of museums, shops, bars and restaurants and a bowl of biscuits can be found on many street corners, often accompanied by a posse of well-fed felines.